There is probably no one alive who has seen the 1927 Metropolis

 Freder: I wanted to look into the faces of the people whose little children are my brothers, my sisters…

 I’ve seen high-budget Netflix Sci-Fi films with worse special effects and cinematography than this precious gem, which is almost a hundred years old.
-One of the most important figures in this film was its cinematographer Eugen Schüfftan.
-Elaborate sets of city miniatures were created for futuristic dystopian urban scenes, but he also created the eponymous Schüfftan process, in which mirrors are used so the actors can be inserted into miniature sets.
+One of the most important figures in this film was its cinematographer, Eugen Schüfftan.
+Elaborate sets of city miniatures were created for futuristic dystopian urban scenes, and he also developed the eponymous Schüfftan process, in which mirrors are used to insert actors into miniature sets.
 A large mirror was placed at a 45-degree angle to reflect either the miniature or the painted artwork, and the live footage of actors was projected in reverse.
 The actors were positioned several meters away from the mirrors, so they would appear the right size when projected.
 The silvering on the back of the mirror had to be strategically and carefully scraped off for each scene.

-Ever since 1927, the masterpiece survived only in shortened and edited versions.
-It was the clever thinking of a film historian and collector Fernando Martín Peña that made the original full-length print available again.
-In 2008, film operators that they had screened a version over two hours long decades earlier.
-The original version was 153 minutes long, while the restoration is 148 minutes long, which means we might wonder if there is a single soul alive who had seen the complete version of this masterpiece.
-But after almost a century, the film is now again almost whole again and awaits you to join it.
-But in times like this, the fear of the unknown is still all around us, after all.
+Since 1927, the masterpiece has survived only in shortened, edited versions.
+It was the clever thinking of film historian and collector Fernando Martín Peña that made the original full-length print available again.
+In 2008, film operators revealed that they had screened a version over two hours long decades earlier.
+The original version was 153 minutes long, while the restoration is 148 minutes, which makes us wonder whether there is a single soul alive who has seen the initial, complete version of this masterpiece.
+A century later, the film is almost whole again, and the machine finally runs again from start to finish, but its warning about the people kept down in the dark still hums underneath.

 References